Welcome to Spirit of the Wind

 This ancestral practice was brought to the United States by Mesoamerican cultures such as the Aztecs, Mayans, and Toltecs, who used steam baths for physical and spiritual healing.

-We offered monthly Public Sweat Lodge Purification Ceremonies (Temazcales) throughout 2025, open to the community, and everyone was welcome to participate.
+We offer monthly Sweat Lodge Purification Ceremonies (Temazcales) that are open to the community, and everyone is welcome to participate.

-We also hosted private Ceremonies for groups upon booking and reservation through this website.
+We also host private Ceremonies for groups upon booking and reservation through this website.

-Note to the public: As a charitable nonprofit organization, we donated all proceeds from the 2025 Sweat Lodge (Temazcales) we booked, organized, and facilitated to Ceremonial Leader Walking Eagle (Jack Thom, Sr.), who performed the Ceremonies.
+Note to the public: As a charitable nonprofit organization, we donated all proceeds from the 2025 public and private Sweat Lodge (Temazcales) we booked, organized, and facilitated to Ceremonial Leader Walking Eagle (Jack Thom, Sr.), who performed the Ceremonies.

-For detailed information about our Ceremonies, please click the button below:
+For detailed information about our Ceremonies, how to donate, and the upcoming dates for 2026, please click the button below:

 Spirit of the Wind's Sweat Lodge (Temazcal)